 Executive function represents a powerful tool for developing equitable and anti-racist educational systems.
 Through our longstanding work in underserved communities, our fellowships to educators in impoverished schools in Africa, and our partnership with the Boston Public Schools over the past ten years, we have worked closely with teachers and administrators to integrate executive function strategy instruction into project-based learning with an emphasis on student and community empowerment.

 EXECUTIVE FUNCTION AND EQUITY: EXPANDING OUR REACH

 All educators play a crucial role in counteracting systemic racism and developing new and equitable approaches that support the success of every student.
-During the 2020-2021 school year, we launched this fellowship program, bringing together six educators from across the US to explore how schools are addressing students’ executive function needs through an equity lens.
-After a successful year or learning together, we have set a goal to expand our reach and recruit a new cohort of teachers!
+Now in its fourth year, the EF and Equity Fellowship brings together educators from across the US to explore how schools are addressing students’ executive function needs through an equity lens.
+After three successful years of learning together, we are expanding our reach and recruiting a new cohort of teachers!

 Want to join this group of passionate and committed educators?
 Interested in using executive function strategies as a force for change in the classroom and beyond?